shapeoko/Docs/content/electronics.md

 ![Arduino, gShield, wiring, stepper motors, lit](tPictures/so_e_arduino_wired_li_2.jpg) ![image of required components](tPictures/so_electronics_parts_2.jpg)

 Before we get all crazy bolting our new machine together, let's give our electronics a test run.
-It's frustrating to have the machine fully assembled, only to find there is a problem with your electronics that may require disassembly!
+It would be frustrating to have the machine fully assembled, only to find that there is a problem with your electronics that may require disassembly!
 Let's cut that off at the pass and give everything a thorough checking first.

 For reference, the image below shows the concept of wiring Shapeoko 2.